 The Securities & Exchange Board of India (SEBI) has mandated the submission of Permanent Account Number (PAN) for securities market transactions and off-market/private transactions involving transfer of shares in the physical form of listed companies.
 Therefore, it shall be mandatory for PAN requirement for transfer of shares in the physical form.
 The Securities & Exchange Board of India (SEBI) has mandated the submission of Permanent Account Number (PAN) for securities market transactions and off-market/private transactions involving transfer of shares in the physical form of listed companies.
+Therefore, it shall be mandatory for the transactions involving transfer of shares in the physical form of listed companies.
 Therefore, it shall be mandatory for the transferee(s) to furnish a copy of the PAN Card to the Company/Registrar & Share Transfer Agents for Registration of such transfers.

 Members/Investors are therefore requested to make note of the same and submit their PAN Card copy to the Company Registrar and Share Transfer Agents.
-Members are also requested to use new Transfer Forms (Form No. SH-4) pursuant to Section 56 of the Company's Act, 2013 and its applicable rules.
+Members are also requested to use new Transfer Forms (Form No. SH-4) pursuant to Section 56 of the Company ØAct, 2013 and its applicable rules.